AnonymousDSS/TORA-DSS-2026/README.md

 #### Prerequisites

 - Reddit Developer Access: Create a [Reddit developer account](https://developers.reddit.com/) to obtain the credentials required for API-based data collection.
-If necessary, submit a request for research access to the Reddit dataset, which is subject to Reddit’s review and approval.

-- Subreddit Selection: Identify the subreddits to be included in the data collection process based on the objectives of your study.
+- Subreddit Selection: Identify a list of subreddits to be included in the data collection process.

-- Collection Configuration: Given Reddit API constraints and platform-specific moderation practices, each request can retrieve up to 1,000 items.
-Configure the retrieval process using an appropriate sorting option (e.g., hot, new, or top) to minimize overlap across daily collection intervals.

 📥
 To begin the daily data collection from selected subreddits, please refer to the code provided here: